-Purchasing real estate is an extensive procedure involving different steps and institutions.
-After making the decision to buy and securing finance, a notary is first agreed on, as the purchase of real estate requires certification by a notary.
-The land register is examined by the notary, the contract drafted and the drafts sent to the buyer, the seller and us to be checked.
-After approval of the draft contract and the clarification of any questions, an appointment with the notary is arranged.
-The buyer and seller or their authorised representatives must attend the appointment in person; we are also present at the notarisation.
-The contract is read out in full, amended if necessary and then signed.
+Buying a property is an extensive procedure that involves various steps and institutions.
+After making the decision to buy and securing financing, a notary office will have to be agreed upon first, since a property purchase requires a notarial certification.
+The Land register is inspected by the notary, the contract is drawn up and sent to the buyer, seller and us for review.
+After clearance and clarification of all outstanding issues, a notary appointment will be arranged where the buyer and seller or authorised representative must appear in person; we will also be present at every notarial certification.
+The contract is read out completely, adjusted if necessary and then signed.

-Between 1 and 3 months after notarisation by the notary, the buyer usually receives a request to pay the purchase price (by a notice that payment is due) and instructs his/her bank to make the payment - either to the notary’s so-called escrow account or by direct payment to the seller.
-Handover takes place directly after receipt of the purchase price.
-We carry out the handover together with the buyer and the seller and record it in a handover certificate.
-A record is made of meter readings and what keys are handed over and this is signed by both parties.
-The buyer is now the owner of the real estate and entitled to its full use.
+As a rule, the buyer then receives the request to pay the purchase price from the notary by means of a notice of payment within 1-3 months after the certification and instructs the payment to the corresponding bank; either on the so-called notary account or by direct payment to the seller.
+Immediately after receipt of the purchase price, the transfer takes place, which we log with a handover protocol and carry out together with the seller and the buyer.
+The keys handed over and meter readings are documented and signed by both sides.
+The buyer is now the owner of the property and entitled to full use.

-After receipt of the full purchase price is confirmed to the notary, the notary submits the application to the land registry to register the transfer (this occurs independently of handover).
-Depending on the land registry’s workload, the transfer is declared in writing 3 to 12 months after notarisation.
-This equates to the transfer of ownership in rem and concludes the purchase of the real estate.
+After the notary confirms the receipt of the full purchase price, the notary submits the application for transfer of title to the Land Registry in the background and independent of the transfer.
+Depending on the workload of the Land Registry, the resolution will be declared in writing 3-12 months after certification, which equates to the transfer of ownership of property and therefore completes the purchase of the property.

-Court costs accrue for the activities of the land registry.
-As a rule, the fees of the land registry and notary amount to around 1.5 to 2% of the purchase price and depend on the amount of the purchase price and the federal state.
-The higher the purchase price, the lower the percentage rate.
+There are legal fees incurred for the activities of the Land Registry.
+The Land Registry and notary costs usually amount to about 1.5% to 2% of the purchase price and depend on the purchase price amount and State.
+The higher the purchase price, the lower the percentage.

-The agent’s commission is a so-called success commission and is only charged in the event that the purchase of an apartment or house is successful.
-The amount of commission is 6.25%, including 19% value added tax.
+The broker commission is a so-called success commission and is only charged on the successful completion of an apartment or house purchase.
+The commission amount is 6.25% including 19% VAT.